resv/CUSTOM-SCRIPTS/PROGRAM INITIALIZER SCRIPTS/Twitch Stream mode initializers/README.md

-# My personal group application opener for Twitch streaming.
+#Opening a set or programs for Twitch streaming
 By: Adam Kim

 GitHub: Resv